 - Climate—Educators must foster a climate where students feel safe and successful while they are engaged in learning, no matter what type of personal challenges they have outside of school.

-“If students are to be capable of succeeding in school and are motivated to make a reasonable effort, they need to have a sense that they can have a reasonable effect on outcome and believe that things can change—they must have hope,” emphasized Dr. Wiggins.
+“If students are to be capable of succeeding in school and are motivated to make a reasonable effort, they need to have a sense that they can have a reasonable effect on outcome and believe that things can change—they must have hope,” emphasized Dr. Lynch.

 Brain Imaging, Research, and At-Risk Students